anproagile/kitchen-dokken/README.md

 #### Exemple use case of intermediate_instruction

-A possible use case is running kitchen behind a [MITM proxy](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) If you did read the link, it's scary yes, but a reality in many corporate networks where any HTTPS connection is intercepted, when done right (morally) the proxy uses an internal Certificate Authority (CA) which is not trusted by most programs.
+A possible use case is running kitchen behind a [MITM proxy](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) If you did read the link, it's scary yes, but a reality in many corporate networks where any https connection is intercepted, when done right (morally) the proxy use a internal Certificate Authority (CA) which is not trusted by most programs.

 It's always a problem to get things accessing TLS secured servers through this kind of proxy when working in a container and here is how you can do it for Chef specifically.